clicksandmortar/fingerprint/README.md

 Additionally, this repository includes a build script that can be used to build a static version of the Fingerprint that can be included in any website.

-The following README focuses on the React component, but you can find more information about the embeddable script tag in the [README](./example/README.md) of the `examples` directory.

 ## Install Package

 ```bash